AlgoMaster Logo

 Loading...

 You do not need to fully understand NumPy yet.
-The point is that the slicing syntax you learn here transfers directly to the numerical computing libraries you will use throughout this course.
+The slicing syntax you learn here transfers directly to the numerical computing libraries you will use later.

 String Slicing